 Docker

 Docker is a platform for running applications in an isolated environment called a "container" (or Docker container).
-Applications like Jenkins can be downloaded as read-only "images" (or Docker images), each of which is run in Docker as a container.
+Applications like Jenkins can be downloaded as read-only "images" (or Docker images), each of which can be run in Docker as a container.
 A Docker container is a "running instance" of a Docker image.
-A Docker image is stored permanently, based on when image updates are published, whereas containers are stored temporarily.
+A Docker image is stored permanently and updated only when new versions are published, whereas containers are temporary by nature.
 Learn more about these concepts in Getting Started, Part 1: Orientation and setup in the Docker documentation.

 Installing Docker